 UC Davis primarily supplies its own power on a microgrid.
-This is supported by Pacific Gas and Electric (PG&E).
-The University and PG&E coordinate as needed however the University is the primary power supplier for electricity on UC Davis campus and coordinates infrastructure needs internally.
+This is supported by the local power and gas utility, Pacific Gas and Electric (PG&E).
+The University and PG&E coordinate as needed.
+However, the University is the primary power supplier for electricity on UC Davis campus and coordinates infrastructure needs internally.
+As Unitrans is part of the University, internal coordination is continuous.
 PG&E will be engaged as needed on fleet electrification efforts.
+Unitrans and University does not foresee future close coordination with PG&E.